brown-band/website/pages/scripts/1979-1980/fall/cornell.md

 :::

-We now form a large, well-endowed treasure chest and play "Big Spender."
+We now form a large, well-endowed treasure chest and play “Big Spender.”

 WHAT??
 The check bounced?
 Heh, heh, heh.
 Don’t worry, Brown University.
 We can still raise 133 million.
 Band members will now pass through the crowd selling little boxes of chocolate covered mints.